inesperez03/Automatic-Pet-Feeder/README.md

 String message types:
 - Sent by the android application:
   - “w”: add extra water
-  - f": add extra food
+  - "f": add extra food
   - “c, dailyfood, dailywater, autorefill”: indicates the daily target for each animal and if the autorefill option is enabled.
 - Sent by arduino:
   - water_sensor: current amount of water